au-ts/libvmm/README.md

 This project is currently in-development and is frequently changing.
 It is not ready for production use.
-The project also depends on the [seL4 Microkit](https://github.com/seL4/microkit) SDK and expects to be used in a Microkit environment, however this may change such that the VMM library itself is environment agnostic.
+The project also depends on the [seL4 Microkit](https://github.com/seL4/microkit) SDK and expects to be used in a Microkit environment, in the future this may change such that the VMM library itself is environment agnostic.

 For information on the project and how to use it, please see the [manual](docs/MANUAL.md).